STELLA-LYE/tp/docs/UserGuide.md

 ### <span id='feature-add'> Adding a student: `add` </span>

-Adds a student to the list, so that you can keep track of all student details easily.
+Adds a student to the list.
+This way, you can keep track of all student details easily.

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL y/YEAR m/MAJOR tg/TELEGRAM_HANDLE [r/REMARK]…​ [g/GROUP]…​`